 ACLU attorney Brigitte Amiri, part of the legal team representing the “Janes” told Courthouse News Friday that a person’s immigration status does not affect their right to an abortion.

 “The constitutional right to abortion is not diminished by someone’s immigration status, and not even the federal government is making that extreme argument,” Amiri said in an email.

-She added there is also no merit to the states’ claim that the Chatkin’s ruling “incentivizes” immigration.
+She added there is also no merit to the states’ claim that the Chutkan’s ruling “incentivizes” immigration.

 “Unaccompanied immigrant minors flee their home countries because of horrific circumstances such as abuse or violence,” Amiri said.
 “When these young people make their way across the border, the sexual assault rate is as high as 80 percent.
 Generally, these young people find out they are pregnant for the first time after they arrive in the U.S.”

 The states – Texas, Arkansas, Louisiana, Michigan, Missouri, Nebraska, Ohio, Oklahoma, South Carolina, West Virginia and Kentucky – want the D.C.
-Circuit to reverse Chatkin’s class certification and classwide preliminary injunction.
+Circuit to reverse Chutkan’s class certification and classwide preliminary injunction.